 Easter is a celebration that includes for many children candy, candy and more candy.
 This item is not the culprit alone for cavities.
 Unhealthy brushing and flossing habits going along with celebrating leads to cavities and fillings.

 The holiday was not designed for filling Easter baskets with goodies.
 More than a few segments of society follow religious beliefs making and consider this a Holy Day.
 Minus the egg coloring, hunting and big chocolate bunny.
 This is not a religious posting nor here to tell parents how to raise kids.
 It might be worthy to note the original reason for celebrating.

 Everyone take the time to enjoy Easter but make sure brushing along with flossing is taken care of.
 Now more than ever before in American history has this holiday been filled with treats for children.
 These are some tips and tricks for a dental safe journey set on saving those beautiful smiles.

 Clean to a beat

-Show me your teeth don’t tell me about them
+Show teeth without telling about them

 Reward healthy oral hygiene behavior

 Pediatric dentist typically reward healthy oral hygiene behavior.
 Patients are permitted to pick out toys, pencils or books on the way out of the office after a good check up.
 Mom and dad do the same.
 Make the reward applicable with a kid's age.

 Build a chart showing revealing the number of days good oral hygiene was done without being asked or prompted.
 Establish the reward ahead of time and what the time measurement will be.
 For instance, seven days straight the goal with one dollar bill as the prize.

 These are only several things to do to keep a child’s teeth and smile bright this Easter holiday.
 Protect original teeth and retain a healthy smile.
 Dentures is not a choice anyone makes instead of a bright, white beautiful grin.